sjang1594/GameEngineWDirectX11/README.md

 DirectXTK: Use PBREffect from DirectXTK for a pre-built PBR shader, or write a custom one for learning.
 Progress: Since Schlick-Fresnel is done, focus on integrating metallic-roughness textures and IBL (ties into HDRI feature).
-Resources: Study Unreal¡¯s PBR pipeline via Unreal Engine documentation for inspiration.
+Resources: Study UnrealÂ¡Â¯s PBR pipeline via Unreal Engine documentation for inspiration.

 ## Resource & Assets